Podcast: How complexity, multicloud sprawl, and need for maturity hinder hybrid IT

 [Editor's note: This podcast was originally published on Nov.
 2, 2017.]

 Cloud has changed the game, enabling all parts of the business to easily "consume" IT.
 But with that comes cloud sprawl and increasing complexity, not to mention security and cost issues.
-As adoption of hybrid models increases, IT organizations need to become more strategic and develop new tools that provide full visiblity into where cloud is providing benefits to the business—and where it isn't, says Tim Crawford, CIO strategic advisor at AVOA.
+As adoption of hybrid models increases, IT organizations must become more strategic and develop new tools that provide full visibility into where cloud is providing benefits to the business—and where it isn't, says Tim Crawford, CIO strategic advisor at AVOA.

-In this HPE Voice of the Analyst podcast hosted by Dana Gardner of BriefingsDirect, Crawford delves into the idea of "appropriate use of cloud" and IT's role in managing the risks and economics of an evolving hybrid world.
+In this Hewlett Packard Enterprise Voice of the Analyst podcast hosted by Dana Gardner of BriefingsDirect, Crawford delves into the idea of "appropriate use of cloud" and IT's role in managing the risks and economics of an evolving hybrid world.

 Our next interview examines how the economics and risk management elements of hybrid IT factor into effective cloud adoption and choice.
 We’ll now explore how mounting complexity and a lack of multicloud services management maturity must be solved in order to have businesses grow and thrive as digital enterprises.

 To report on how companies and IT leaders are managing an increasingly complex transition to sustainable hybrid IT, we are joined by Tim Crawford, CIO strategic advisor at AVOA in Los Angeles.
 Welcome, Tim.

 Tim Crawford: Thanks, Dana.
 Thanks for having me on the program.
 I’m looking forward to our conversation.

 Tim Crawford, AVOA

 Gardner: You and I have appeared on a number of panels and videos over the years, but it’s great to have you on BriefingsDirect.
 I appreciate your time.